 The content within the standard covers design, construction, evaluation and certification of flame resistant garments for use by industrial personnel.
 The intent of the garments are to provide protection to the wearer.
 These garments should not contribute to the injury from the burn to the wearer.
 Reducing the severity of burn injuries that result from short-duration thermal exposure is also a high priority.

 To access more details on the standard, visit the National Fire Protection Association page on the 2112 standard.

 NFPA 2112 Certified Garments

 To follow the NFPA 2112 standard, you need to know what garments meet the specification.
-FR clothing must be made with certain fabrics and fibers to follow the standard.
+Flame resistant clothing must be made with certain fabrics and fibers to follow the standard.
 Where there is a chance of a flash fire hazard, FR clothing becomes essential.

 The examples below are a sample of NFPA 2112 certified FR clothing.
 We’ve included images to show you how well these will work in your uniform program.
 Each image accompanies a downloadable PDF.
 This has critical information to help you determine which styles are best for your environment.

 Earlier in the article, we mentioned identifying the industries that need to be aware of the NFPA 2112 standard.
 While we touched on outdoor work environments, those that work indoor may also be susceptible to flash fire hazards.
 Let’s take a look at some of the industries that NFPA 2112 affects.

 The first that comes to mind is the oil and gas exploration segment of the energy industry.
 Workers in O&G need garments that are NFPA 2112 certified because they are often exposed to flash fire hazards.
 Natural gas extracted from the ground brings on the potential hazard.
 When introduced to an ignition source, this natural gas can become lethal.
 NFPA 2112 certified garments protect the worker by self extinguishing after a few seconds of exposure to the open flame.